What is the difference between FDM and Polyjet 3D printing technology?

 Fidelity and durability

-As Tyrtania explains: “The result can often be stronger than a Polyjet model, and where Polyjet parts can sometimes minutely change shape over time, an FDM product will be more dimensionally stable.”
+This is what Tyrtania had to say about FDM printing: “The result can often be stronger than a Polyjet model, and where Polyjet parts can sometimes minutely change shape over time, an FDM product will be more dimensionally stable.”

-There are trade-offs, though, the most obvious of which is the fact that the layer thickness used by an FDM 3D printer isn’t as fine as with Polyjet printer.
-So, where Polyjet allows for smoother surfaces on curves, slopes and gradients, an FDM model will sometimes have visible layers.
-FDM can therefore be better suited to printing parts that require mechanical strength or other highly desired material properties.
+There are trade-offs however, the most obvious of which is the fact that the layer thickness used by an FDM 3D printer isn’t as fine as with Polyjet printing.
+Due to this, Polyjet printing allows for smoother surfaces on curves, slopes and gradients, whereas an FDM model may contain visible layers.
+FDM printing is therefore better suited to printing parts that require mechanical strength over aesthetic appeal.

 Choice of materials

-When used for the right applications, Polyjet wins hands down on materials variety, with a choice of more than 1,000 materials and the option to blend multiple digital materials within the printing process.
-This latter point is an impressive advance in 3D printing technology.
+When used for the right applications, Polyjet wins hands down on material variety.
+With a choice of more than 1,000 materials and the option to blend multiple digital materials within the printing process, Polyjet printing is extremely flexible.
+The blending of multiple digital materials is an impressive advance in 3D printing technology.

-The latest Polyjet J750 uses this internal mixing ability to great effect, with six model materials loaded simultaneously.
-Mixed material parts, mixed material builds or full colour parts are easily achievable.
+The latest Stratasys J-Series machines, such as the Polyjet J850 Prime, use this internal mixing ability to great effect.
+With multiple model materials loaded simultaneously, mixed material parts, mixed material builds and full colour parts are easily achievable.

-Materials used across the Polyjet range also enable modelling of transparent parts (or semi-transparent through mixing) , producing fully flexible models with a scale of rigidity that can match anything from a soft gasket to a vehicle tyre (Shore A 27 to 95).
+Materials used across the Polyjet range include colourful, multipurpose polymers from the Vero family, medical and dental printing materials, rubber-like materials such as Elastico, rigid opaque materials and many more.
+Polyjet printing also enables modelling of transparent parts (or semi-transparent through mixing), producing fully flexible models with a scale of rigidity that can match anything from a soft gasket to a vehicle tyre (Shore A 27 to 95).

-Yet while FDM isn’t capable of producing flexible parts, its output is often more durable.
+Whilst FDM printing materials are somewhat limited in comparison to Polyjet printing, eliminating the possibility of flexible part production, its output is often more durable.
 Parts can be built using heat- and flame-retardant materials and from ABS, ASA, PC-ABS and Polycarbonate.
-That makes FDM well-suited to producing end use parts or finished jigs, fixtures and tools for immediate use, rather than using as just a prototyping platform.
+This makes FDM well-suited to producing end use parts, finished jigs, fixtures and tools for immediate use, rather than for use as just a prototyping platform.

-Where required, either technology can be used in the production of medical equipment, food packaging and kitchen utensils, when supplied with consumables that conform to ISO 10993 ratings.
+As mentioned above, Polyjet can be used to produce dental and medical equipment.
+Where required however, either technology can be used in the production of medical equipment, food packaging and kitchen utensils, when supplied with consumables that conform to ISO 10993 ratings.

 The purchase cost of raw consumables is broadly the same, whichever platform you opt for, but the rate at which they are used can vary significantly.
-The more rigid build of an FDM– model, and the fact it is constructed from material that’s already semi-solid at the point of deposition, means it’s much better at supporting itself.
-It therefore requires fewer support structures than a Polyjet part, so the process uses less raw material.
+The more rigid build of a typical FDM– model, and the fact it is constructed from a material that is already semi-solid at the point of deposition, means it will be much better at supporting itself.
+It therefore requires fewer support structures than a Polyjet part, using less raw material during the printing process.

-Further, while FDM printers require an ongoing supply of build trays and extrusion nozzles, Polyjet devices may need to have their print heads replaced after every 2000 hours of use, which represents a higher running cost.
+Further to this, whilst FDM printers require an ongoing supply of build trays and extrusion nozzles, Polyjet devices may need to have their whole print heads replaced after every 2000 hours of use, which represents a higher running cost.

-In Laser Lines’ experience, most printer buyers are looking to run their machines for seven or eight years before upgrading or trading them in, so these small differences should be considered over the course of their service life.
+In Laser Lines’ experience, most people buying a 3D printer are looking to run their machines for seven or eight years before upgrading or trading them in.
+Many people simply ask: ‘how much does an FDM printer cost?’ or ‘what is the cost of Polyjet printing?’
+When comparing costs however, these small differences should be taken into account and considered over the course of their service life, in order to ensure accurate cost analysis.

 Size and complexity

-While Polyjet is the more complex option from a technological standpoint, it’s no more difficult to use than FDM.
-All 3D parts, regardless of the process used to create them, are sent to the printer as an STL (STereoLithography) file, or as a VRML file with the new J750 VRML machine, and can be in production after a few mouse clicks.
+Polyjet is the more complex option from a technological standpoint, allowing for multiple digital materials to be mixed and used in one model.
+In reality however, it is no more difficult to use than an FDM machine.
+Regardless of the process used to create them, all 3D parts are sent to the printer as an STL (StereoLithography) file, or as a VRML file or native CAD data if you are using GrabCAD Print.
+This means that production can be underway after just a few mouse clicks in the case of both Polyjet and FDM printing.

-Neither do the machines’ maximum print sizes differ to any significant degree, with each topping out at around 1000 x 800 x 500mm.
-However, the relative simplicity of the FDM process means that the printer itself is often a little more compact if you’re looking to buy at the smaller end of the scale.
-If the majority of the models that you plan to produce are no more than 240mm along the longest size, a capable FDM device may be able to sit on the end of a regular desk, while a Polyjet machine will more likely need a work area of its own.
+In terms of maximum print size, this does not differ significantly between each style of machine.
+Each printing technology tops out at around 1000 x 800 x 500mm.
+However, the relative simplicity of the FDM process means that the printer itself is often a little more compact.
+If space is a factor and you are looking to buy at the smaller end of the scale, an FDM printer may be the more suitable option.
+To illustrate this, if the majority of the models that you plan to produce are no more than 240mm at their longest point, a capable FDM device will be able to comfortably sit on the end of a regular desk.
+Many Polyjet machines require a work area of their own, but there are models that will fit in an office environment, such as the Stratasys J35 Pro.

-It’s common for models produced using either technology to require some support structure during the build process – although FDM often need fewer of these overall.
+It is common for models produced using either technology to require some support structure during the build process – although due to the rigid build type in FDM printing, parts made in this way will often need fewer supports overall.

-An equivalent wash process is now available for Polyjet, with a two-step soak and rinse now able to remove SUP706 polymer in a similar fashion to soluble FDM supports.
-That means that both soluble support options on FDM and Polyjet offer ‘hands-free finishing’, freeing up the users’ time (see video below).
+An equivalent wash process has recently become available for Polyjet parts making support removal a more simple process.
+Using a two-step soak and rinse method, users are now able to remove SUP706 polymer supports in a similar fashion to soluble FDM supports.
+This means that both soluble support options on FDM and Polyjet machines offer ‘hands-free finishing’, freeing up the users’ time.

 Choosing the right printer for you